piyush-ppradhan/BoltzmannSim/README.md

 - **Platform Versatility:** The same XLB code can be executed on a variety of platforms including multi-core CPUs, single or multi-GPU systems, TPUs, and it also supports distributed runs on multi-GPU systems or TPU Pod slices.
 - **Visualization:** XLB provides a variety of visualization options including in-situ on GPU rendering using [PhantomGaze](https://github.com/loliverhennigh/PhantomGaze).

+## Modifications to XLB
+- **Multiphase Flows:** We have added support for multiphase flows using the Shan-Chen model.
+Different Equations of State are also supported, to allow for thermodynamically accurate behavior.

 ## Showcase

 ## Capabilities